 The Individuals with Disabilities Education Act (IDEA) does not address standards of promotion or retention for students with disabilities.
-Generally, IDEA does not require the Admissions and Release Committee (ARC) to make the decision on promotion or retention.
+Generally, the IDEA does not require the Admissions and Release Committee (ARC) to make the decision on promotion or retention.
+If the student is on track for a regular diploma, the ARC does not determine if the student will be retained.
+For students who are on Alternate Assessment or those who plan on staying enrolled until twenty-one (21) years of age, please contact the school's Exceptional Child Education Implementation Coach for further information.
 Determining if a student with disabilities will be promoted or retained shall be a collaborative process with the parent/guardian, school administrator, special education teacher, and others who are knowledgeable about the student's educational needs and disability.
 A retention or promotion decision is not the same as placement decisions for IDEA purposes.
 Students with Individual Education Programs (IEP) are to receive the specially designed instruction and supplementary aids and services as described within the IEP.
 If a student with a disability is not making progress, the ARC may need to reconvene to determine if additional instruction or supports are needed.
 Students with disabilities are to be provided a Free Appropriate Public Education (FAPE).

-Nothing in this handbook replaces or substitutes any student rights as guaranteed by IDEA or state law.
+Nothing in this handbook replaces or substitutes any student rights as guaranteed by the Individuals with Disabilities Education Act (IDEA) or state law.
 Students with a disability will always be entitled to the rights and protections afforded to them by state and federal law.

-For information regarding students with disabilities, including students in the referral process, please refer to the Jefferson County Public Schools (JCPS) Exceptional Child Education Procedures Manual available on the JCPS website, 707 KAR 1:002 to 707 KAR 1:380, and Federal Regulation 34 F.R.
+For information regarding students with disabilities, including students in the referral process, please refer to the Jefferson County Public Schools Exceptional Child Education Procedures Manual available on the JCPS website, 707 KAR 1:002 to 707 KAR 1:380, and Federal Regulation 34 F.R.
 Part 300.

-Parents/Guardians may also request a copy of the above information by contacting their school's administration or the Chief of Exceptional Childhood Education at VanHoose Education Center, 3332 Newburg Road, Louisville, KY 40218 or at (502) 485-3890.
+Parents/Guardians may also request a copy of the above information by contacting their school's administration or the Chief of Exceptional Childhood Education at VanHoose Education Center, 3332 Newburg Road, Louisville, KY 40218; (502) 485-3890.